dashbird/site/content/blog/exploring-lambda-limitations.md

 ```
 Even after compressing and zipping the overall package size is about 132 MB.

-<strong>4 In order to create a lambda function, we need to create IAM role.</strong> Since our primary objective is to test the limits we’ll skip over the role creation process.
+<strong>4 In order to create a Lambda function, we need to create IAM role.</strong> Since our primary objective is to test the limits we’ll skip over the role creation process.
 Login to IAM Management Console with your credentials and create a Test-role and attach AWSLambdaRole policy.

 ![AWSLambdaRole](/images/blog/2018-11-04/image5.png)

 ![AWSLambdaRole](/images/blog/2018-11-04/image4.png)

-<strong>5 Next, we’ll create a lambda function via <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html">AWS CLI</a> and upload our deployment package directly to the function.</strong>
+<strong>5 Next, we’ll create a Lambda function via <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html">AWS CLI</a> and upload our deployment package directly to the function.</strong>

 `
 aws lambda create-function --function-name mlearn-test --runtime nodejs6.10 --role arn:aws:iam::XXXXXXXXXXXX:role/Test-role --handler tensorml --region ap-south-1 --zip-file fileb://./MachineLearning.zip